Skip to main content

 NOTE: APU Only - i.e. GPU enabled Ryzen/Athlon CPUs ONLY:

-The Onda B320-IPC (below), the newer ASRock A320TM-ITX and X300TM-ITX motherboards mentioned below have no obvious GPU expansion slot available.
-While it may be technically possible that one or more may be adapted with suitable adapter/cables into an M.2 slot it is likely that the default BIOS may struggle to support this.
-Thus these motherboards officially only support the GPU enabled CPUs otherwise known as APUs.
+The Onda B320-IPC (below), the newer ASRock A320TM-ITX and the X300TM-ITX motherboards mentioned below have no obvious GPU expansion slot.
+While it may be technically possible that one or more may be adapted with suitable adapter/cables into an M.2 slot, it is also possible that the default BIOS may struggle to support this.
+Thus, these motherboards officially only support the GPU-enabled CPUs,

-Refer to CPU support list here: https://www.asrock.com/mb/AMD/A320TM-ITX/index.asp#CPU
+Refer to the CPU support list here: https://www.asrock.com/mb/AMD/A320TM-ITX/index.asp#CPU

-CPU, APU or GPU - What?
+CPU, APU or GPU - What is the difference?

 20181115052528